Lever: Lever history

-The earliest remaining writings regarding levers date from the 3rd century BC and were provided by the Greek mathematician Archimedes, who famously stated "Give me a lever long enough and a fulcrum on which to place it, and I shall move the world."
+The earliest remaining writings regarding levers date from the third century BC and were provided, by common belief, by the Greek mathematician Archimedes, who famously stated "Give me a lever (long enough and a fulcrum on which to place it), and I shall move the world".
+(The Greek usually attributed to Archimedes does not include details about length of lever or fulcrum, i.e., δῶς μοι πᾶ στῶ καὶ τὰν γᾶν κινάσω .)
+That statement has given rise to the phrase "an Archimedean lever" being adopted for use in many instances, not just regarding mechanics, including abstract concepts about the successful effect of a human behavior or action intended to achieve results that could not have occurred without it.

 Force and levers

 A lever is a beam connected to ground by a hinge, or pivot, called a fulcrum.
 The ideal lever does not dissipate or store energy, which means there is no friction in the hinge or bending in the beam.
 In this case, the power into the lever equals the power out, and the ratio of output to input force is given by the ratio of the distances from the fulcrum to the points of application of these forces.
 This is known as the law of the lever.

 The mechanical advantage of a lever can be determined by considering the balance of moments or torque, T, about the fulcrum.
 If the distance traveled is greater, then the output force is lessened.

 where F1 is the input force to the lever and F2 is the output force.
 The distances a and b are the perpendicular distances between the forces and the fulcrum.

 Since the moments of torque must be balanced, $T_{1} = T_{2} \!$.
 So, $F_{1}a = F_{2}b \!$.

-The mechanical advantage of the lever is the ratio of output force to input force.
+The mechanical advantage of a lever is the ratio of output force to input force.

-This relationship shows that the mechanical advantage can be computed from ratio of the distances from the fulcrum to where the input and output forces are applied to the lever, assuming no losses due to friction, flexibility or wear.
+This relationship shows that the mechanical advantage can be computed from ratio of the distances from the fulcrum to where the input and output forces are applied to the lever, assuming a weightless lever and no losses due to friction, flexibility, or wear.
 This remains true even though the "horizontal" distance (perpendicular to the pull of gravity) of both a and b change (diminish) as the lever changes to any position away from the horizontal.

-Classes of levers
+Types of levers

-Levers are classified by the relative positions of the fulcrum, effort and resistance (or load).
+Levers are classified by the relative positions of the fulcrum, effort, and resistance (or load).
 It is common to call the input force "effort" and the output force "load" or "resistance".
 This allows the identification of three classes of levers by the relative locations of the fulcrum, the resistance and the effort: